-Eastern Kentucky University is an alcohol-free campus except for areas designated by the President, including Grand Campus and designated events at the Center for the Arts.
+Eastern Kentucky University is an alcohol-free campus except for areas designated by the President, including Grand Campus and specific events at the Center for the Arts.

-All residence halls except Grand Campus are alcohol-free.
-Residents and guests may not consume or be in possession of alcohol in alcohol-free locations.
+All Residence Halls except Grand Campus (if you are over the age of 21) are alcohol-free.
+Residents and guests may not consume or be in possession of alcohol in alcohol free locations.
 Knowingly being in the presence of alcohol may also constitute a violation of University policy.
-Empty alcoholic beverage containers, either in one’s possession or assigned room are a violation of University regulations, and therefore are not permitted as room decorations.
+Empty alcoholic beverage containers, either in one’s possession or in one's assigned room are violations of University regulations, and are not permitted as room decorations.
 Guests of residents are not permitted to bring alcohol in or around any alcohol-free housing facility.
 Residence Life staff reserve the right to stop anyone from bringing alcohol into residential facilities.
-Residents and their guest(s) may be asked to open backpacks, bags, coolers and other containers when entering a residence hall.
-Both residents and guests may be denied entrance if choosing not to cooperate.
+Residents and their guest(s) may be asked to open backpacks, bags, coolers and other containers when entering a Residence Hall.
+Both residents and guests may be denied entrance if they do not cooperate.

 Grand Campus residents and guests of residents may only possess or consume alcohol if the Grand Campus resident and any other persons consuming alcohol are of legal drinking age.
-Any guests found violating residence life policies, including possessing or consuming alcohol, regardless of age, may be asked to dispose of the alcohol and leave Grand Campus property.
+Any guests found violating Residence Life policies, including policies related to possessing or consuming alcohol, regardless of age, may be asked to dispose of the alcohol and leave Grand Campus property.

 Residents of drinking age must dispose of empty alcoholic beverage containers (cans, bottles, boxes, etc.) properly and in a timely manner.
 Empty alcoholic beverage containers are not permitted as room decorations, such as empty can pyramids or empty boxes displayed as “trophies,” regardless of the resident’s age.